XiaochenWang-PSU/MedMKG/README.md

 ## Further Question on Data Access

-In case there is any further question regarding data access, please contact xcwang [AT] psu.edu
+In case there are any further questions regarding data access, please contact xcwang [AT] psu.edu.